 Read my blog post on whether hiring a copywriter is worth the investment and learn more about how I can help your business.

 1. Quick chat & proposal

-We'll arrange a suitable time to have a quick chat over the phone to talk about your copywriting needs and to answer any questions that you have.
+The copywriting process starts with us arranging a suitable time to have a quick chat over the phone to talk about your copywriting needs and to answer any questions that you have.
 Then I'll put together a Project Proposal.

 2. Commencement invoice paid

 Great news!
 With my copywriting process, you can pay half your project costs now and the balance later.

 Once the commencement invoice is paid, I'll book your project in and we'll get started.